Louisville Cardinals ice hockey: Current roster

-Head Coach Brian Graham
+Head coach Brian Graham

-Brian Graham is head coach of the University of Louisville Ice Hockey Program.
-Coach Graham is entering his 8th season here with Louisville, winning the Tri-State Collegiate Hockey League championship 3 out the last 4 years while becoming a perennial top team in the Southeast.
-Coach Graham and Staff are looking to continue their ways with a very strong incoming class of players for 2018–19 season.
+Brian Graham is the head coach of the University of Louisville ice hockey program.
+Graham is entering his eighth season with the program.
+The team won the Tri-State Collegiate Hockey League championship in three of the last four years and has maintained a high ranking in the Southeast.
+Graham and the coaching staff are preparing for the 2018–19 season with a group of incoming players.

 Coach Graham is originally from Connecticut, and began playing hockey at the age of five with the Wallingford Hawks Youth Hockey Organization.
 He then played throughout his high school years for the Sheehan Titans in Wallingford, CT, where he was a four-year letterman.
 He led his team as captain for two years, after earning great respect from both his peers and his coaches.
 Coach Graham then continued his ice hockey career at the University of Kentucky while majoring in, and receiving his degree in Kinesiology with a minor in Business.
 Following his graduation from the University of Kentucky, Coach Graham went on to become the head coach at his alma mater, U of K, for two years.
 He coached them through two winning seasons, before moving back to Connecticut.
 While in CT, Coach Graham coached both at the high school level and the midget AAA level.

 Coach Graham currently lives in Louisville with his wife, Barbara, and two children Colin, 12 and Ashley, 10.
 He is excited to continue coaching with the University of Louisville and making a deep run in the National Tournament for 2018-19 Season.